 Also, certain Estrogens like 16-hydroxy Estradiol are being implicated in Breast Cancer.
 You can decrease the high Estrogen or change it into a more favorable one.
 For the most part, pharmaceutical companies use Synthetic Artificial Hormones.

 Bioidentical Hormones, those mimicking natural ones in our bodies, are cheap.
 The profit is too low for a large drug company to put resources into.
 You can’t get a patent on something natural, so pharmaceutical companies have to develop a similar-looking molecule in the lab that is “close to” the real thing that no one else has patented yet.

 Some now link to Breast Cancer, Heart Disease, and other problems.
 We recommend anyone on Hormone Replacement Therapy or additional Hormone Supplementation work with a healthcare provider to obtain Bioidentical Hormones.
 It’s cheaper and less risky.
 Natural and Bioidentical Hormones have not been linked to these problems.

 Saliva testing is the most accurate.
 However, urine and blood testing are also available.
 Each has its advantages.
 They can be useful in the hands of a provider trained to use that method.
 Follow-up testing always occurs because hormones change over time.

 Some good hormones turn into bad ones or cause other symptoms not present before.
 Usually, a cream rubbed into the abdomen or back while dressing is the most consistent way to fix hormones.
 Some are done by injection or other methods.

 We can help you to find the cause of your hormonal imbalances.

-If you think you want your hormones checked or just want a consult to discuss your particular case, you can call The Maine Center for Functional Medicine at (207) 941-0080.
+Hormone imbalances can affect many of your body’s functions.
+If you want your hormones checked or a consultation to discuss your particular case, contact the Maine Center for Functional Medicine at (207) 941-0080.